richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 ## Use Case

 The database team at a mid‑sized company is under pressure... **data volumes are growing fast**, **users are complaining about slow queries**, and **critical reports are missing their deadlines**.
-Leadership wants answers and assigns a mission: uncover what’s slowing things **DO**wn, tune performance across the system, and make sure it **DO**esn’t happen again.
+Leadership wants answers and assigns a mission: uncover what's slowing things down, tune performance across the system, and make sure it does not happen again.

 The database team talks about the mission and settles on the following goals: